When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 Minimalism Allows for Financial Focus

-Without all of the distraction of stuff whether that’s mental, monetary, or physical, without it allows for better mental focus.
+Without all of the distractions of stuff, whether mental, monetary, or physical, it allows for better mental focus.
 And part of that mental focus can be reserved for financial decisions.
-Getting out of debt, investing money in retirement, purchasing investment properties.
+Getting out of debt, investing in retirement, and purchasing investment properties.

 Learn the Word No

-Learn how to be firm in your decisions both to yourself and to others.
+Learn how to be firm in your decisions to yourself and others.

 This could mean saying no to upgrades or added purchases or saying no to others.
-Simply, adding boundaries on gifts could be a blessing.
+Simply, adding boundaries to gift-giving could be a blessing.

 In my extended family, we used to buy gifts for everyone.
 Then we cut back to picking names.
 Now that there are no little kids, we just gather for a good meal instead.
 And honestly, nobody needs anything anymore – we all have too much stuff.